UA-112830647-1

 Group Size Any

 Jhinu Hot Spring is also a famous attraction for the natural hot spring place.
 It takes about 30 minutes down from the Jhinu Danda to rich that place.
 It is located on the bench of the Modi Khola.
-After the natural hot bath, it helps to relief pain and tiredness of the trek.
+After the natural hot bath, it helps to relieve pain and tiredness of the trek.

 This Poon Hill Jhinu Hot Spring Trek is very suitable for those trekkers who do not have enough time in Nepal.
 And for the first time in the Trekking and want to observe the beauty of the Annapurna Himalayan range.
-In Annapurna Trekking Jhinu natural hot spring is the very famous attraction place.
+In Annapurna Trekking Jhinu natural hot Springs is the very famous attraction place.

-Day 01: Arrive in Kathmandu(1350m)
+Day 01: Arrival in Kathmandu(1350m)

 Day 02: Kathmandu valley sightseeing